 Talent drawing DPBS into a syringe.

-Add an F-actin-staining phalloidin reagent and a nucleus-staining Hoechst reagent to the 0.1 percent saponin solution.
-Keep prepared staining/permeabilizing solution away from light by covering it with aluminum foil [1].
+Add a filamentous-actin-staining phalloidin reagent and a nucleus-staining Hoechst reagent to the 0.1 percent saponin solution.
+Keep prepared staining and permeabilizing solution protected from light by covering it with aluminum foil [1].
+(Hoechst is pronounced “hookst”, with the “oo” sounding close to “uh” or “oe”)

 Talent adding reagents to saponin solution.

-Flush the line with a small amount of permeabilizing solution [1], then introduce 2 milliliters of the solution to the microfluidic channel and cover the channel with aluminum foil before allowing it to sit at room temperature for 30 minutes [2].
+Flush the line with a small amount of permeabilizing and staining solution [1], then introduce 2 milliliters of the solution to the microfluidic channel and cover the channel with aluminum foil to block light before allowing it to sit at room temperature for 30 minutes [2].

 Talent flushing the line with a permeabilizing solution.